dnsimple/dnsimple-support/content/articles/adding-domain.markdown

 1. Select the relevant account.
 1. On the header, click the <label>Domains</label> tab.
 1. Click <label>Add Domain</label>.
-1. Choose the flow that makes sense for your needs.
+1. Choose the correct flow for your needs.
 </div>

 ![Adding a domain](/files/adding-a-domain.png)